caphodel/brackets-additional-right-click-menu/README.md

 Brackets Additional Right Click Menu
 ================

-A Brackets extension that add additional functionality to Brackets editor
+A Brackets extension that add additional functionality to Brackets editor, like cut, copy, paste